kalebheitzman/moodle-filter_autotranslate/docs/ai-instructions.md

   - Pagination and filtering are implemented in the management interface to handle large datasets.
   - The course-specific rebuild (`rebuild_course_translations.php`) processes content in batches (default: 20 per run, configurable via `managelimit`).
 - **Course-Agnostic Design**:
-  - Translations are stored in `autotranslate_translations` and are reused across all courses and contexts, identified by a unique hash.
+  - Translations are stored in `filter_autotranslate_translations` and are reused across all courses and contexts, identified by a unique hash.
-  - The `autotranslate_hid_cids` table maps hashes to course IDs for filtering on the manage page, but does not affect translation storage or retrieval.
+  - The `filter_autotranslate_hid_cids` table maps hashes to course IDs for filtering on the manage page, but does not affect translation storage or retrieval.
 - **Naming Conventions**:
   - Function names use `snake_case` (e.g., `tag_content`, `is_rtl_language`).
   - File names use `snake_case` (e.g., `tagging_service.php`).